nojronatron/data-structures-and-algorithms/java/datastructures/res/graphs/graphBusinessTrip-README.md

 To use this method:

-1. Instantiate a new instance of the Graph class.
-2. Create a graph with Vertices containing city names as values and edges with values (weights) representing cost of each edge as a "flight".
-3. Create a Collection i.e. ArrayList<City> that has 2 city names (Strings) within it.
+1. Create an ArrayList of type String that has 2 city names in it.
+2. Instantiate a new Graph class object.
+3. Call graph instance method addNode and supply a city name as a value.
+Repeat for all cities in the Graph.
+4. Remember to capture the returned Vertex from the previous step.
+5. Call graph instance method addUndirectedEdge and supply the city-pair Vertices for each flight path between cities, along with the cost as input e.g. Helena, 150, Buffalo.
-4. Call graph.businessTrip(Graph, Collection) and include the Graph created above, and Collection created above.
+6. Call graph instance method businessTrip and include the Graph created above and Collection created above.
-5. Capture the result as a String.
+7. Store the result of the previous step in a String variable.
-6. If the String is null, there was no direct flight between the cities, or cities were not found, or graph was empty.
+8. If the String is null, there was no direct flight between the cities, or cities were not found, or graph was empty.
-7. String returned with value will be like (for example) "$150.00"
+10. If there is a direct flight between Helena and Buffalo, the resulting value will be "$150.00" (the value of the edge "weight").